• About

 2. Go Mural Hunting

 Nashville has a collection of some amazing murals!
-Some of my favorites were the I Believe in Nashville mural next to Draper James and Nashville Looks Good on You (located behind the Frothy Monkey coffee shop), both in the 12 South Neighborhood.
-And of course one of the most popular is the What Lifts You mural in The Gulch neighborhood.
+Some of my favorites were Nashville Looks Good on You (located behind the Frothy Monkey coffee shop) and of course one of the most popular is the What Lifts You mural in The Gulch neighborhood.
 Make sure to get there early (like before 10:00 a.m.) as there can often be a line!

 If you’re in town for a bachelorette party, you’ll probably want to check out the Candy Hearts mural below, located in The Gulch neighborhood.